Michel Côté (MP): Minister of Consumer and Corporate Affairs

 He was appointed to the cabinet of prime minister Brian Mulroney as Minister of Consumer and Corporate Affairs.
 In 1985 he announced a compromise on the still controversial process of metrication in Canada, retaining mandatory metrication in most domains but permitting small retailers to continue using the Imperial measurement system if they had not already finished investing in metric conversion.

 Early in his term, he announced that the government was planning reforms to Canadian combines and patent legislation relating to pharmaceutical drugs; he introduced revisions to the Combines Investigation Act in December 1985.
 Although he oversaw the departmental review of the Patent Act, the government's proposed reforms to drug patents were not introduced to Parliament until after Côté was succeeded by Harvie André in 1986.
 His reforms to competition legislation included a significant increase to the fines the government could charge in cases of price fixing.

 In 1985, he faced some criticism when the government increased its fees for trademark registration to cover the costs of computerizing the process.
 In July of that year, he represented the government of Canada at the inauguration of Alan García as President of Peru, although the government later faced criticism for the cost of his trip.

-In August, he was given the title of Minister responsible for Canada Post Corporation alongside his existing position.
+In August, he was given the additional title of Minister responsible for Canada Post Corporation.

 Late in 1985, he promised to work with agriculture minister John Wise to introduce new provisions to help farmers facing bankruptcy, and proposed reforms to federal lobbying regulation, which would have required lobbyists to disclose fees and clients to the government but did not include provisions for this information to be available to the public.